gwu-libraries/python-camp-hw-4-gr/README.md

-# python-camp-hw-2-gr
-Assignment template for Python Camp homework, HW-2-GR
+# Python Camp
+## Graded Homework: Day 4

+For instructions on using this assignment repo, please see the Python Camp [homework documentation](https://gwu-libraries.github.io/python-camp/homework.html#submitting-graded-notebooks).